 Professor of Criminology, Law and Society, University of California, Irvine

 Kubrin is the Co-Director of the Irvine Laboratory for the Study of Space and Crime and co-organizer of an NSF-funded workshop, Realigning California Corrections: Legacies of the Past, the Great Experiment and Trajectories for the Future.
 She served as an Associate Professor of Sociology at George Washington University and was a Visiting Fellow at the Centre for Criminology at Oxford University.
-Kubrin has received awards from the American Society of Criminology, the District of Columbia Sociological Society and the University of California, Irvine.
+Kubrin has received awards from the American Society of Criminology, the Western Society of Criminology, the District of Columbia Sociological Society and the University of California, Irvine.

 She has been published in academic journals and is the co-author of books including, “Introduction to Criminal Justice: A Sociological Perspective,” “Punishing Immigrants: Policy, Politics and Injustice” and “Researching Theories of Crime and Deviance.”